African Skimmer

 Why is the African Skimmer Near Threatened?

-What does the African Skimmer eat?
+What do African Skimmers eat?

 Other birds you may enjoy